Disttack/Disttacks-Portrait-Pack/README.md

 Portrait pack for the game Star Sector.
+For version 0.98a.

 Game can be purchased here: https://fractalsoftworks.com/